 Specific jobs can be defined as milestones; which if not started or completed by a specified timeframe are reported in TWSemon.
 Thus, critical situations are detected immediately without having to review vast amounts of information from different sources.

 In order to support dynamic batch environments in an optimal way with TWSemon, Milestones can even be defined for jobs that are not (yet) part of the TWS Critical Path.
 With this, the TWS Operator can easily detect if certain dynamic TWS Applications are not added or executed by a certain predefined time.

-TWSemon allows to group operations of multiple TWS applications to a logical entity, for which an event is issued if all operations are completed and/or at least one operation is not completed at a desired time.
-In both cases, an meaningful email may be send to certain predefined recipients.
+A notification event is issued if all operations are completed and/or at least one operation is not completed at a desired time.
+In both cases, a meaningful email may be send to certain predefined recipients.

 If a workstation turns into status offline or failed a color coded message will be displayed in the TWSemon event list.